aspect-build/aspect-cli/cmd/bootstrap/README.md

 # Aspect Bootstrap Utility

-The `bootstrap` utility is a lightweight command-line application that can be installed on client machines, allowing them to easily initialze a Bazel workspace to use the `aspect-cli`.
+The `bootstrap` utility is a lightweight command-line application that is installed on a client machine, allowing the client to easily initialze a Bazel workspace to use the `aspect-cli`.

 ## Use Case